DinoChiesa/Apigee-Java-Transform-Jwks/README.md

    </JavaCallout>
    ```

    * The `source` value should resolve to a message, or to a string.
+If you omit it,
+     it defaults to `message.content`.

+3. Attach this policy to the flow.
+Usually you will want to attach it to the Response flow.

-5. use the Google Cloud Console UI, or a tool like
+4. use the Google Cloud Console UI, or a tool like
    [importAndDeploy.js](https://github.com/DinoChiesa/apigee-edge-js-examples/blob/master/importAndDeploy.js)
-   or similar to import the proxy into an Edge organization, and then deploy the
+   or similar to import the proxy into an Apigee organization, and then deploy the
-   proxy .
+   proxy.
 Eg,

    ```
    TOKEN=`gcloud auth print-access-token`
    node ./importAndDeploy -v --token $TOKEN --apigeex -o $ORG -e $ENV  -d bundle
    ```

-6. Start a trace in Apigee, then use a client to generate and send http requests
+5. Start a trace in Apigee, then use a client to generate and send http requests
    to the proxy.
 Eg,

    ```